Political Science (POLI) 400

 - the role of leadership in shaping public policy and the implications across all sectors

-When they have completed this course, students should be able to:
+When you have completed this course, you should be able to:

 - understand and critically analyze the new and emerging paradigm of leadership and practice

-- discuss the role of key external forces, sectors and institutions that shape the development of leaders and leadership in the twenty-first century
+- discuss the role of key external forces, sectors, and institutions that shape the development of leaders and leadership in the 21st century

 - reflect and articulate your own personal leadership development